 More details of these opportunities can be found on the sign-up for a trip page.
 Email firstname.lastname@example.org for information.

 Dominican Republic: Trips of different lengths, number of clinics and number of team members affect the per person cost.
-For example. trip fees for a 7-day trip with 3 clinics is approximately $1,000 not including airfare.
 Contact Wendy at email@example.com for details.

 Trip fees include food, lodging, purified water, in-country transportation, translators, full-time FFP staff, security, pre-trip planning, basic medicine and post-trip follow-up.
 Does not include airfare, personal expenses, special excursions or other non-standard items.